11. Foreign Function Interface

 (c-fabs (- (expt 10 600))) => +inf.0

-In the following example we use the :string
+In the following example we use the :string type.
+C functions accepting

 pointers to null-terminated strings are directly translated to this type.

-accepts two string arguments (in C, two
+The POSIX function strpbrk accepts two string arguments (in C, two

-).
-The C call strpbrk(str1, str2)
+pointers to char).
+The C call strpbrk(str1, str2) returns a

-pointer to the first occurrence in the string str1
+pointer to the first occurrence in the string str1 of one of the

-bytes in the string str2
+bytes in the string str2.

 (define-external c-strpbrk ((str :string) (accept :string))